jsh58/NGmerge/README.md

 ```
   -s               Option to produce shortest stitched read
 ```
-Given multiple valid alignments with identical mismatch scores, NGmerge will select the longest stitched read by default.
+Given multiple valid alignments with identical fraction mismatch scores, NGmerge will select the longest stitched read by default.
 With `-s`, the shortest stitched read will be preferred instead.
+<br><br>

 ### Quality score profile options <a name="stitch-qual"></a>

 By default, NGmerge uses hard-coded profiles when determining the quality scores of overlapping bases.
 There are separate profiles for cases where the R1 base and the R2 base match, and for when they do not match.
-Those who do not wish to use these profiles have two alternative options.
+Those who do not wish to use these profiles have two alternative options:
+<br><br>

 ```
   -w  <file>       Use given error profile for merged qual scores